-In my last article, I discussed the difference between qualified and non-qualified retirement plans.
+Previously we discussed the difference between qualified and non-qualified retirement plans.
 In divorce, it is important to determine what type of plans you and your spouse have as soon as you can.
 But, qualified and non-qualified plans are not the only ones out there.
-In addition, you need to consider other types of plans.
-Here, I will discuss hybrid plans, including local, state, and federal government plans.
+Here, we will discuss hybrid plans, including local, state, and federal government plans.

 You might have a government plan which needs to be considered in divorce.
 Local, state, and federal government plans are all unique.
 While they are all usually considered hybrid plans and will have some overlap, they also contain some differences.

 If you have a local government plan, this plan is considered statutory.
 Like non-qualified plans, these plans are exempt from ERISA.
 These plans only allow division through a DRO or a QDRO.
 If you have a local government plan, you need to consider the specifics of your particular plan.
 Many of these plans will vary considerably in their terms and provisions.
 These plans are subject to provisions such as Deferred Retirement Option Program (DROP) and TRA.
 To determine how these will get divided, you should contact an attorney.

 State government plans are similar to local government plan in a few ways.
 For example, they also don’t have to comply with ERISA.
 In addition, they require an employee to make contributions which usually occurs in the form of a percentage of their pay.
 A few common state government plans in Texas include: